ARE YOU LOOKING FOR THE MOST BEAUTIFUL CASTLES IN POLAND? Then you’re in the right place!

-The huge fresco you will find on the ceiling, titled The Disentanglement of Chaos, is a mighty sight with kings and angels soaring above you and is one of the rooms centerpieces.
+The huge fresco you will find on the ceiling, titled “The Disentanglement of Chaos”, is a mighty sight with kings and angels soaring above you and is one of the centerpieces of the room.
 Throughout you will be wowed by the palace’s designs and is definitely not one to miss during your visit to Poland’s capital!

 Situated on a hill overlooking the mouth of the Dunajec River, is Niedzica Castle.
 It was initially built by a Hungarian man by the name of Kokos of Brezovica sometime between 1320 and 1326.
 Due to its location Niedzica Castle is also referred to as Dunajec Castle, so for the sake of clarity, both names refer to the same castle.

+In 1963 the castle opened up as a museum which is how it remains today.
 The upper and middle section of the castle remains as do the dungeons.
-Heading toward the museum you can see stored artifacts and bits of the original interior from the castle.
+Heading toward the museum you can see stored artifacts and bits of the original interior of the castle.
 Along with this are ancient rifles, prints, engravings, clocks in their original condition, pistols, old documents, and much more.

 Malbork Castle, or in its official name the Castle of the Teutonic Order, is a perfect day trip from Gdansk.
 It is the largest castle in the world and also one of the World Heritage Sites of Poland.
 You can reach it by car in less than an hour, or take a short train ride from Gdansk to Malbork.

 The Teutonic Knights built the castle during the 13th century, and it was functioning as a fortress.
-The ownership of the castle changes several times during the centuries.
+The ownership of the castle changed several times over the centuries.
 Among others, it served as one of the residencies of the Polish Royals, then for 2 centuries, it belonged to Germany.
 It was given back to Poland after World War 2.
 After extended renovation, nowadays it hosts several exhibitions.

 Few people visit Lublin in the eastern part of Poland, even though it is a beautiful city with several things to do.
 One of them is Lublin Castle which is one of the oldest and best-preserved castles in Poland.

 Lublin is an ancient city situated between Vilnius and Krakow.
 It has always attracted rich merchants and traders from the area and this wealth is reflected in the Lublin castle.
-The castle was built in the 14th century by king Casimir the great.
+The castle was built in the 14th century by King Casimir the Great.
 In its glory days, the castle was serving royal families and was at the center of life in Lublin.

 Wars in the seventeenth century put an end to the castle’s good times and gave it a dark purpose.
-Under Russian rule, the castle became a prison and later the Nazi’s used it as a detention center for political prisoners and Jews.
+Under Russian rule, the castle became a prison and later the Nazis used it as a detention center for political prisoners and Jews.

-Nowy Wisnicz Castle
+11. Nowy Wisnicz Castle

-This group was no set of average folk, they were in fact, one of the most powerful tribes in Europe, partly due to the fact that Stanislaw Lubomirski was the biggest landowner in the continent.
-As the family’s generations continued and the castle remained in their possession, they actually lost their glorious castle at one point but managed to gain ownership again once communism had fallen in 1991.
+This group was no set of average folk, they were in fact, one of the most powerful tribes in Europe, partly due to the fact that Stanislaw Lubomirski was the biggest landowner on the continent.
+At one point the family lost the castle but managed to gain ownership again once communism fell in 1991.

 While technically not a castle, Wilanow Palace is just too gorgeous to be left out of this list.
-The very start of what would turn out to be a mesmerizing Palace began in the April of 1677 when King John Sobieski III took ownership of the village.
+The very start of what would turn out to be a mesmerizing Palace began in April of 1677 when King John Sobieski III took ownership of the village.
 At first, the King built a simple typical Polish house with the intention of eventually transforming it.